SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Preparing_to_upgrade_a_DataMiner_Agent.md

   > [!IMPORTANT]
   > If you do not run this package before executing the upgrade, the upgrade will fail.
 This is because DataMiner 10.3 assumes that NAS/NATS services are running, but they are not running in DataMiner 10.0.

-### Example upgrade path
+#### Example upgrade path

-In this example, we are upgrading from DataMiner 9.6.0 to DataMiner 10.3.0:
+To upgrade from DataMiner 9.6.0 to DataMiner 10.3.0:

 1. Install Microsoft .NET 4.8, ASP.NET Core 5.0.11, and ASP.NET Core 6.0.13.